 Law No. 26 of 2007 as amended ("Dubai Landlord and Tenant Law") constitutes the primary legal basis in the Emirate of Dubai.
 In addition, several complementary regulations and by-laws apply.

 Constituting a Landlord and Tenant Relation

 Before signing a tenancy contract, the designated tenant should determine whether his future landlord is undoubtedly the owner of the property.

 a.
 Rental Period

 According to the Dubai Landlord and Tenant Law, the rent is to be paid every quarter in advance unless the parties have mutually agreed upon other terms.
-In practice, the annual rent is usually divided into two to four instalments and payable by post-dated cheques.
+In practice, the annual rent is usually divided into up to four instalments and payable by post-dated cheques.

 When renegotiating the rent for the purpose of renewing the tenancy contract, the tenant's interests in the Emirate of Dubai are protected by Decree No. 43 of 2013.
 According to this law, the landlord may not increase the rent arbitrarily but has to abide by statutory provisions.